bhavin-matreja/TerraformProjects/README.md

 # Terraform AWS Examples 🚀

 A curated collection of **Terraform projects for AWS infrastructure**.
-Each folder in this repository represents an **independent Terraform project**, complete with `main.tf`, variables, and output files — designed to help you learn, test, or reference real-world Terraform usage for AWS.
+Each folder in this repository represents an **independent Terraform project**, complete with `main.tf`, variables, and output files.

 > 🔐 Secrets like `.env` and `.tfstate` are excluded from the repository using `.gitignore`.